SoftwareBrothers/adminjs-nestjs/README.md

 This is an official [AdminJS](https://github.com/SoftwareBrothers/adminjs) plugin which integrates it to [nestjs](https://nestjs.com) framework.

+Version >3.0.0 might not be compatible with Nestjs 7 or lower.
+If adapter is not working, try downgrading adapter to version 2.*.*

 ## AdminJS

 AdminJS is an automatic admin interface which can be plugged into your application.
 You, as a developer, provide database models (like posts, comments, stores, products or whatever else your application uses), and AdminJS generates UI which allows you (or other trusted users) to manage content.